gguex/SemSim_AutoCor/code_python/README.md

    group file with true groups.
 2. The computation of the similarity matrices between types from a pre-processed file, along with the frequencies of each type (which is also useful for referencing the row and column of the similarity matrix).
 (2.1) computes WordNet similarities, (2.2) Word Vectors similarities.
-The (2.2) script requires a copy of word vectors downloaded from GloVe or Wikipedia2Vec websites.
+The (2.2) script requires a copy of word vectors downloaded from GloVe or Wikipedia2Vec websites, in the Gensim format (use the transform_test_into_gensim_model.py script in utils).
 3. The computation of the global autocorrelation index from multiple text files and a similarity.
 Results are saved into a csv file and can be plotted with "utils/graph_from_data.py".
 4. The computation of the local autocorrelation index (LISA) for every token from a text file and